WoodyLinwc/react-native-demo/README.md

 ## 5. Notes

+- when creating RN project inside a folder, remember to `cd PROJECT` and `rm -rf .git` so you can upload it to GitHub.

 - **First build may be slow** because Gradle downloads dependencies and configures CMake.

 - Subsequent builds are much faster (cached by Gradle Daemon).